How AI and machine learning are improving the business travel experience

 We look at a few examples of how AI and machine learning are changing business travel.

-Last year, a Booking.com survey revealed that a third of travellers would be comfortable letting a computer program plan their next trip based on their travel history.
-With AI, travel solutions providers are able to create custom itineraries and experiences based on a traveller’s specific preferences.
+Last year, a Booking.com Survey revealed that a third of travelers would be comfortable letting a computer program plan their next trip based on their travel history.
+With AI, travel solutions providers can create custom itineraries and experiences based on a traveler’s specific preferences.

-Machine learning also opens the door to features like smart calendars for travelling salespeople.
+Machine learning also opens the door to features like smart calendars for traveling salespeople.
 We already see this in programs like X.ai, which schedules meetings based on preferences and rules.

-Acting like virtual assistants, these programs allow travellers to have up-to-date-information on where their meetings are and make recommendations for transport and accommodations based on the venue’s location.
-More importantly, digital travel assistants can monitor flight delays and traffic conditions, among other things, to reschedule itineraries based on the preferences and corporate travel policies of business travellers.
+Acting like virtual assistants, these programs allow travelers to have up-to-date information on where their meetings are and make recommendations for transport and accommodations based on the venue’s location.
+More importantly, digital travel assistants can monitor flight delays and traffic conditions, among other things, to reschedule itineraries based on the preferences and corporate travel policies of business travelers.

-We’re now seeing AI revolutionise public transport by providing travellers with the cheapest and most efficient routes by air, rail, and sea.
-In 2017, Skyscanner announced a partnership with Microsoft, allowing users to interact with Cortana, the company’s personal digital assistant, to make flight inquiries and bookings.
+We’re now seeing AI revolutionize public transport by providing travelers with the cheapest and most efficient routes by air, rail, and sea.
+In 2017, Skyscanner announced a partnership with Microsoft, allowing users to interact with Cortana, the company’s digital assistant, to make flight inquiries and bookings.

-AI will also change how travellers move around cities.
+AI will also change how travelers move around cities.
 Carmakers claim that driverless cars are just a decade away from taking over the industry, with brands like Tesla and Ford leading the way.

 Machine learning may also solve the problem of chronic traffic jams.
 In Bengaluru, India, Siemens Mobility is running a prototype traffic management system that combines AI with a network of traffic cameras, allowing the system to change traffic lights based on real-time road conditions.